MartinBruun/P6/README.md

 ## What do we want?
 Give short descriptions of what we want out of the bachelor project, if any:

-Martin:
-- I would like to try to be the product owner
-- I want that the product is cyber-physical.
-It should not be an app with a "fun" cyber-physical thing on top.
--
-Jakob:
--
-Rasmus:
--

 ## Structure of the code as of now
 - .github/workflows: Contains yml files which run commands on the github server (right now makes a docker continious integraiton flow)
 - src: Contains source code.
 Right now only a main function, and a test of that main function